tldr-pages/tldr/pages/common/mp3info.md

 > Viewer/editor for ID3v1 (but not ID3v2) tags of MP3 files.
 > More information: <http://www.ibiblio.org/mp3info>.

-- Show all ID3v1 tags of a MP3 file:
+- Show all ID3v1 tags of a specific MP3 file:

 `mp3info {{path/to/file.mp3}}`